 - Select Enable Community Mapping to set the Community attributes, which would be tagged in the BGP advertised routes.

 - The Community mapping is set to all the segments by default.
 If you want to configure the Community attributes for a specific segment, choose Per Segment, and select the Segment from the drop-down list.

 - Select Community Additive checkbox to enable the additive option associated with a particular auto community configuration.
 This option preserves the incoming community attributes for a prefix received from the overlay and appends the configured auto community to the prefix, on the Partner Gateway.
 As a result, the MPLS PE side receives prefixes with all the community attributes including the auto community attributes.

 - Enter the Community attributes in the Community and Community 2 fields.
 Click the plus (+) icon to add more community attributes.

 - By default, the handoff configuration is applied to all the Gateways.
 If you want to configure a specific Gateway, choose Per Gateway and select the Gateway from the drop-down list.

-- By default, the handoff configuration is applied to all the Segments.
+- By default, the handoff configuration is applied to Global Segment.
 If you want to configure a specific Segment, select the Segment from the drop-down list.